Hanadi Jaradat: Bombing

 On the day of the bombing, Saturday, 4 October 2003, she traveled from Jenin in the West Bank to Haifa.
 She traveled to Maxim Restaurant, which The Guardian described as "a rare oasis of coexistence between Arabs and Jews."
-The 22-pound body-belt bomb that she wore around her waist in order to feign pregnancy included nails, screws, ball bearings, and metal fragments packed around the four-kilogram high explosive core, that sprayed around Maxim restaurant, maximizing lethal effect.
+The 22-pound body-belt bomb that she wore around her waist in order to feign pregnancy included nails, screws, ball bearings, and metal fragments packed around the four-kilogram high explosive core to maximize its lethal effect.

-Maxim restaurant is a beachfront restaurant co-owned by Jews and Arabs in the northern Israeli city of Haifa.
+Maxim is a beachfront restaurant co-owned by Jews and Arabs in the northern Israeli city of Haifa.
 21 Jewish and Arab Israelis were killed and 51 others injured.
 The victims included four Israeli children (one of whom was a two-month old infant).
 Jaradat had intentionally paused near a group of baby carriages in the center of the crowded restaurant.
 According to Haifa police sources, the aftermath was gruesome, with some of the dead still sitting upright at their tables, while others, including children and babies, were slammed against the walls.
 Due to the force of the explosion, all that remained of Jaradat was her head.
 Two of the Arabs killed, Sherbel Matar (aged 23) and Hana Francis (aged 39) came from the village of Fasouta.
 Jaradat was the sixth female suicide bomber of the Second Intifada and the second who had been recruited by Islamic Jihad.
 Palestinian Islamic Jihad claimed responsibility for the bombing.

 Aftermath

 Commenting on his daughter, her father Taisir, who had worked in Israel for years as a house painter, said "My daughter's action reflected the anger that every Palestinian feels at the occupation.
 The occupation did not have mercy on my son Fadi, her brother.
 They killed him even though he was not a wanted person, they murdered him in cold blood before Hanadi's eyes."
 He declined all condolences, instead saying that he was proud of what his daughter had done, and that "I will accept only congratulations for what she did.
 This was a gift she gave me, the homeland and the Palestinian people.
 Therefore, I am not crying for her.
 Even though the most precious thing has been taken from me."

 In reprisal for the suicide bombing, Israeli forces conducted a raid at 3:00 a.m. on 5 October 2003, during the course of which they demolished the Jaradat family home and the houses of two of her neighbours.

-Maxim restaurant was quickly rebuilt and reopened.
+Maxim was quickly rebuilt and reopened.